CV for Michael C. Hughes

 • Taught advanced statistical learning course to 29 students

-• Course format: 5 math-intensive homeworks, 5 coding-intensive homeworks, 5 short quizzes, 2 exams
+• Format: 5 math-intensive homeworks, 5 coding-intensive homeworks, 5 short quizzes, 2 exams

 • Tufts CS Dept.